CompSciLauren/dev-docs/docs/Cheat Sheets/Kubernetes.md

 `bundle exec rake name_of_api:transaction_search_update[01/01/1970,01/10/2030]` - update an existing ES index

 Note: Probably doesn't technically matter if populate command is used in place of update command, since ES knows when to create vs. update a document.

+## Getting a shell on a pod

+Find your rails pods
+`kubectl --context name-of-context get pods | grep -i pod_name`

+Get a shell on the pod
+`kubectl --context name-of-context exec -it full-pod-name -- bash`

+Can now run a command on the shell.
+For example could do a rake task:
+`bundle exec rake name_of_api:transaction_search_update[01/01/1970,01/10/2030]` - update an existing ES index

+Command to exit
+`exit`